rustnew/rustnew/README.md

 I'm a **systems-first AI engineer**.
 Instead of focusing only on models, I focus on what makes them run efficiently in production: distributed GPU orchestration, KV-cache routing, compiler-level cost prediction, and low-level Rust performance.

 - 🎓 **Bachelor's degree in Artificial Intelligence**, currently completing a **Master's in Data Science & Artificial Intelligence**
-- 🦀 **4+ production-grade Rust systems** shipped — from Kubernetes controllers to CNNs, with zero Python runtime dependency
+- 🦀 **Rust systems builder** — from neural networks written from scratch to sub-100µs trading engines, with zero unnecessary Python runtime dependency
-- ⚙️ Building **sovereign MLOps infrastructure** (vLLM, LMCache, llm-d, K8s) to run LLMs efficiently on mid-tier GPU hardware
+- ⚙️ Currently **MLOps Engineer at Adorsys**
-- 🧮 Building **NEURAX**, a static analytical compiler that predicts FLOPs/VRAM/cost of any neural net before it loads
+- 🧮 Building **NEURAX**, an analytical compiler that predicts FLOPs/VRAM/cost of any neural net before it loads
 - 🔎 Open to **MLOps / Platform / Rust backend engineering roles** and infrastructure consulting

 ---